You are here

 The purpose of the Certified Medication Technician (CMT) training program is to prepare individuals for employment as a CMT in an intermediate care or skilled care nursing facility.
 The program is designed to teach skills in the administration of non-parenteral medications that will qualify students to perform this procedure to assist licensed practical nurses or registered professional nurses in medication therapy.

-This eight-week program consists of at least 60 classroom hours of instruction and a minimum of 8-hours of clinical practice under the direct supervision of an instructor.
-Instruction includes a basic review of body systems and medication effects on each system; medical terminology; infection control; and medication classifications. * 8-hour practicum to be arranged by instructor.
+- Eight-week program consists of at least 60 classroom hours of instruction and a minimum of 8-hours of clinical practice under the direct supervision of an instructor

 Note: Many students also take the Insulin Certification course directly after completing the CMT course.